Mortgage Broker or Bank? Which is better?

 - How do you choose the best deal for me?

 - Do you have Client reviews I can read?

 The internet is a good place to start your search.
 It is a good idea to understand as much about the mortgage process as possible, however a good mortgage broker will guide you through each step of the process.

 Our First Time Buyer lounge is a fantastic place to start to find out all the information that you need before you start your mortgage journey.

 So I hope this post has helped you answer the question: Mortgage Broker or Bank?
 Which is better?

-Looking for more great mortgage news, tips & advice?
-Check out our last blog post: Can I get a mortgage with 10 percent deposit?
+If you found this Mortgage Broker or Bank?
+Which is better? post helpful and looking for more great mortgage news, tips & advice, check out our last blog post: Can I get a mortgage with 10 percent deposit?